The Silver Petticoat Review: Love of Old-Fashioned Romance & Romantic (emphasis on the capital ‘R’) Storytelling

 “Vulgarity is no substitute for wit.” — Violet Crawley, Downton Abbey

 The Silver Petticoat Review was started by twin sisters and a close friend (Amber, Autumn, and Rebecca) – all with a vision in mind.
-To discuss the type of entertainment we all love in the hopes of finding kindred spirits with similar interests.
+To discuss the type of entertainment we all love (hint: Classic Romance and Romanticism) in the hopes of finding kindred spirits with similar interests.
 The idea first began at a Victorian Tea Room a few years ago and now here we are!

 VISION & OBJECTIVE

-The Silver Petticoat Review covers both classic and modern entertainment from around the world and specializes in old-fashioned romance and storytelling.
-Our objective is to promote and bring back enthusiasm for swoon-worthy love stories and diverse traditional storytelling without the excess of explicit content and unsentimental cynicism.
+The Silver Petticoat Review covers both classic and modern entertainment from around the world and specializes in old-fashioned romance and Romantic storytelling.
+Our objective is to promote and bring back enthusiasm for swoon-worthy love stories and diverse traditional storytelling steeped in or influenced by Romanticism without the excess of explicit content and unsentimental cynicism.

 Beyond that, we aim to build a collaborative creative village of contributing writers from around the world.
 We believe stories have the positive power to unite, not divide.